Lifetime policy reuse and the importance of task capacity: The importance of efficient learning over multiple tasks

 During their lifetime, animals may be subjected to a large number of unknown tasks.
 In some environmental conditions, nutritious food sources may be readily available, while in others they may be sparse, hidden, or even poisonous, and dangerous predators may roam in their vicinity.
 To address these challenging conditions, various behaviours must be selectively combined, such as avoidance, reward-seeking, or even fleeing.
 When direct perception provides limited or no cues about the current task, animals have to infer the task or use a strategy that works for many different tasks it may encounter.
 If task sequences are long and diverse, the animal may need to find different strategies, each of which apply to a large sub-domain of the tasks it encounters.
 Selecting how many such strategies are required represents a trade-off between optimality and the animal's limited cognitive resources.

-In artificial intelligence, variants of the above problem have been studied with investigations focusing on two aspects: transfer learning and catastrophic forgetting.
-Transfer learning is a process in which learners leverage the knowledge gained from a set of previously learned tasks with similar characteristics to a new task, whilst avoiding transferring knowledge that is not relevant \citep{Taylor2009,Pan2010a,Lazaric2013b}.
-Catastrophic forgetting is a process in which knowledge learned on one task removes or deteriorates knowledge learned on some previous tasks \citep{French1992,Hasselmo2017}.
-Both transfer learning and catastrophic forgetting are at the heart of the challenging scenario of \textit{lifelong learning}, where new tasks may appear at any time and where a learned task might be forgotten when it has not been seen regularly \citep{Thrun1995,Silver2013,Chen2016}.
+In artificial intelligence, variants of the above problem have been formulated within the field of lifelong learning \cite{Thrun1995,Silver2013,Chen2016}, in which new tasks may appear at any time and where a learned task might be forgotten when it has not been seen regularly.
+The lifelong learning setting combines the problems of transfer learning and catastrophic forgetting into a single scenario.
+In transfer learning, learners should leverage the knowledge gained from a set of previously learned tasks with similar characteristics to a new task, whilst avoiding transferring knowledge that is not relevant \cite{Taylor2009,Pan2010a,Lazaric2013b}.
+In catastrophic forgetting, knowledge learned on one task removes or deteriorates knowledge learned on some previous tasks \cite{French1992,Hasselmo2017}.
+Due to combining both necessary aspects of learning as well as the emphasis on long-term problem solving, the lifelong learning setting is an exciting frontier for advancing modern artificial intelligence systems.